For artists, SEO isn’t too complex.

 Artwork Description – Your Name

 Alternative Text.
 Alternative text is also used to describe images to search engines.
-If you’re on WordPress, it will automatically use the file name as the alternative text, so you can skip this step.
-If you’re not running WordPress, look for a field to fill out an image’s alternative text, or you will have to edit the HTML to do this (forward this article to your developer if need be):
+WordPress does not do this automatically, so you will need to use a plugin like Automatic Alt Attributes (however, this only adds alt text to new images in the visual editor, so you will need to add it to all other images manually).
+If not using WordPress, look for a field to fill out an image’s alt text, or you will have to edit the HTML to do this (send this guide to your developer if need be):

 Upload Images To Wikimedia Commons

 About 30% of Rene’s Google Images are from Wikimedia.
 Just sign up for Wikimedia and upload photos to Wikimedia Commons (here are full instructions).
 When you get to the uploading process, include your keyword (eg. your name) in each photo’s description.
 There is a catch; people who click the photo in Google Images will be view this image (not an actual Wikipedia page).
 If you have enough sources, I’ll show you how to get an actual page in step 6.